The number of people in Fife applying to study nursing has dropped by 15 per cent.

 Just 70 people from the town applied – down two per cent.

 Dr Anne Corrin, head of professional learning and development at the RCN, said: “A drop in nursing students in key areas could spell disaster for patients in the local community.

 “Nursing students often go on to work for local hospitals or other employers, and fewer students coming through will only worsen the recruitment crisis in the area.

-But NHS Fife’s Director of Nursing, Helen Wright, said they are working to make sure it remains an attractive career choice.
+But NHS Fife’s director of nursing, Helen Wright, said efforts were ongoing to make sure it remained an attractive career choice.

-“We are hoping to be able to accommodate more students in and from Fife and I would strongly encourage anyone with an interest in Nursing to explore the many options for study.”
+“We are hoping to be able to accommodate more students in and from Fife.
+I would strongly encourage anyone with an interest in nursing to explore the many options for study.”